libnet/nemesis/README.md

 that LibnetNT.dll must exist either in the same directory as nemesis.exe or in any of the directories listed in the `%PATH%` variable.
 On Windows 2000 this would be `%SystemRoot%\System32`

+**Note:** the windows build has not been tried or tested in over a decade.
+YYMV

 Building from GIT